New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 Subscription PauseAll queued orders with shipping date after the pause date — regardless of whether a resume date is set or not — are changed to on hold.

-Subscription ResumeWhen a subscription resumes, all on-hold orders with shipping dates on or after the date of resume are changed to queued.
+Subscription ResumeWhen a subscription resumes, all on-hold orders with shipping dates on or after the resume date are changed to queued.

 • Changing the subscription plan price point to one with the same billing period